Preservation of assets

 Securing assets

-Where there are concerns that a party intends to dispose of assets in a way that will defeat a claim for financial provision, or has already done so, immediate action may have to be taken to secure the assets.
+Where there are concerns that a party intends to dispose of assets in a way that will defeat a claim for financial provision, or has already done so, immediate action may need to be taken to secure the assets.
 There are various ways in which this may be done:

 1. under section 37 of the Matrimonial Causes Act 1973 (MCA 1973) or the equivalent Civil Partnership Act 2004 (CPA 2004) provisions